unanao/c-epoll-message-framework/README.md

 The framework for communication between processes.

 ## code framework
-* lib
+### socket lib
 Use API from libmsg.so to send and receive message.
+Directory: lib

+### Array implementation of queue which support multi-threads
+Direcotry: array_queue
+The array queue support multi-threads

+### debug_lib
+Debug framework, can be used for any project singlely, which is easy to use and  print line and function number

-* server
+### server
 Daemon framework, add different action into function of "net_msg_process"

-* client
+### client
 client framework

-* debug_lib
-Debug framework, can be used for any project singlely, which is easy to use and  print line and function number

 ## Run Example